Soccer referees use red and yellow caution cards to show ruling sanctions imposed for football infringements, fouls, and misconduct.

 Red or yellow cards cannot be issued to team officials.

 Having issued a dreaded red or a cautionary yellow card, the misconduct rulings cannot be reversed once play has resumed.

 All soccer yellow and red card cautions are submitted in the referee’s match report at the end of the game.

-A yellow card can be used by the referee as a warning during the game – including stoppages - to caution a player for any of the following seven fouls or offences.
+A yellow card can be used by the referee as one of the football warning cards during the game – including stoppages - to caution a player for any of the following seven fouls or offences.

 A player is shown the red card and is required to leave the vicinity of the pitch - including the technical area - if they commit any of the following serious offences.

 A free kick is broken into two categories which a called direct and indirect.
 A direct free kick may be taken and aimed directly into the opponent’s goal and is not required to touch another player.